wingos80/LBM/README.md

 LBM simulation built in python using JAX and numpy.

-## Run on GPU or CPU
+## Requirements

+This code was developed with `Python=3.10`, tested on Windows and WSL.

+Libraries:
+- Numpy
+- Jax
+- Matplotlib
+- tqdm

+## Settings.py options

+Switch between rendering a plot vs recording renders to disk:
+- `RECORD = False` for rendering the simulation
+- `RECORD = True` for saving simulation to disk

+Switch between the Numpy and JAX implementations:
+- `USE_LIBRARY = NP` for Numpy
+- `USE_LIBRARY = JAX` for JAX

-Switch between using gpu and cpu in the settings file:
+Switch between using gpu and cpu:
-- `USE_DEVICE= CPU` to run on CPU
+- `USE_DEVICE = CPU` for CPU
-- `USE_DEVICE= GPU` to run on GPU
+- `USE_DEVICE = GPU` for GPU

-Note however, that JAX currently [only offers GPU support on Linux](https://jax.readthedocs.io/en/latest/installation.html#:~:text=libtpu_releases.html-,Supported%20platforms,no,-CPU), so it is not possible to use the GPU if you are running on windows.
+Note that JAX currently [only offers GPU support on Linux](https://jax.readthedocs.io/en/latest/installation.html#:~:text=libtpu_releases.html-,Supported%20platforms,no,-CPU), so it is not possible to use the GPU if you are running on windows.
+Numpy on the otherhand, does not support GPU support on any platform.

-# LBM ran on GPU vs CPU
+## LBM ran on GPU vs CPU

 On GPU: